Pengwern

 Post-Roman Welsh kingdoms or tribes.
 The modern border between Wales and England is shown in purple.

 Pengwern was a Brythonic settlement of sub-Roman Britain situated in what is now the English county of Shropshire, adjoining the modern Welsh border.
-It is regarded as possibly being the early seat of the kings of Powys before its establishment at Mathrafal, further west, but the theory that it was an early kingdom (or a sub-kingdom of Powys itself) has also been postulated.
-Its precise location is uncertain.
+It is possibly the early seat of the kings of Powys (Llys Pengwern), such as with King Cyndrwyn Fawr and his son Cynddylan ap Cyndrwyn in the 6th and 7th Century, before its establishment at Mathrafal, further west, but the theory that it was an early kingdom (or a sub-kingdom of Powys itself) has also been postulated.
+Its precise location is uncertain, but likely included at least Shrewsbury (Amwythig), and reached to the River Tern, and the hills around such as the Wrekin (Dinlle Wrecon).